hindu-comm/mail_stream_indology/2017/08/New_journal_South_As/84__Dominik_Wujastyk.md

 >>> 3. No processing fee.
 >>>
 >>
->> ​One would never expect to pay a processing fee except if the article​ is
+>> One would never expect to pay a processing fee except if the article is
 >> being published OA.
 And in that case, yes, Brill charges about €2000 per
 >> article for CC-BY.
 See the pricing charts here
 >> <http://www.brill.com/about/open-access/brill-open-authors>.